scottsbaldwin/ubuntu-terraform/README.md

 ### Creation

 ```
-terraform apply -var "token=$ETCD_TOKEN" -var "key_name=XYZ"
+terraform apply -var "key_name=XYZ"
 ```

-This will create all of the resources defined in Terraform and give you a small (3 node) CoreOS cluster.
+This will create all of the resources defined in Terraform and give you a small (3 node) ubuntu cluster.

 ### Cleanup
 ```
-terraform deploy -var "token=$ETCD_TOKEN" -var "key_name=XYZ"
+terraform destroy -var "key_name=XYZ"
 ```

 This will delete all of the resources created by application of the Terraform plan